towalink/doc/content/main.rst

    tlm show site <sitename>
    tlm show node <nodeid>|<nodename.sitename>

-The complete configuration of a Site or Node that is obtained by evaluating the configuration hierarchy can be displayed using the tlm tool, too.
+The "complete configuration" of a Site or Node that is obtained by evaluating the configuration hierarchy can be displayed using the tlm tool, too.
 Use the "show_all" command to see the complete attribute-value pairs to be applied on the respective level:

 .. code-block:: shell